IB Middle Years Programme at Miras International School, Astana

 Approaches to learning (ATL).
 A unifying thread throughout all MYP subject groups, approaches to learning provide the foundation for independent learning and encourage the application of their knowledge and skills in unfamiliar contexts.
 Developing and applying these skills help students learn how to learn.

 Service as action (community service).
 Action (learning by doing and experiencing) and service have always been shared values of the IB community.
 Students take action when they apply what they are learning in the classroom and beyond.
-IB learners strive to be caring members of the community who demonstrate a commitment to
+IB learners strive to be caring members of the community who demonstrate a commitment to service-making a positive difference to the lives of others and to the environment.
+Service as action is an integral part of the programme, especially in the MYP community project.

 Language and identity.
 MYP students are required to learn at least two languages (language of instruction and additional language of choice).
 Learning to communicate in a variety of ways is fundamental to their development of intercultural understanding and crucial to their identity affirmation.